Eye Exam Basics:

 Beyond the critical milestones above, adding eye checkups to your regular health routine is essential.
 Here are various eye exam frequency recommendations based on different age groups according to the American Optometric Association:

-• Age 40-39: This age group has the same recommended examination frequency as the 18-to-39-year-old group, which is at least once every two years and annually or as recommended for at-risk patients.
+- Age 40-64: This age group has the same recommended examination frequency as the 18-to-39-year-old group or as recommended for at-risk patients.

 At-risk patients have underlying issues that can affect eye health, such as potential ocular disease or previous eye surgery.
 Depending on your prescription and condition, your provider will inform you if you are at risk and recommend the ideal eye examination frequency.